subconsciousnetwork/subtext/explorations/2021-10-07-slashlinks.md

 Where:

-- `url` is conceptually a URL as defined by [RFC1738 Uniform Resource Locators (URL)](https://datatracker.ietf.org/doc/html/rfc1738), but for the purpose of simplifying parsing, MAY be any sequence of 0 or more characters that is not one of the following: `<>\s\t\r\n`.
+- `url` is conceptually a URL as defined by [RFC1738 Uniform Resource Locators (URL)](https://datatracker.ietf.org/doc/html/rfc1738), However implementations MAY use a simplified parsing strategy for URLs, described below.
 - `BOF` is a conceptual code point that signifies the end of a string, or input stream.
 - `EOF` is a conceptual code point that signifies the beginning of a string, or input stream.

-Example implementation as a regular expression:
+A simplified parsing strategy MAY be used for parsing URLs.
+Implementations that use a simplified parsing strategy to identify bare URLs SHOULD use the following strategy, described here as a regular expression:

 ```regex
 (^|\s)<([^<>\s]+)>($|\s)